-ETIAS (European Travel Information and Authorization System) will be introduced in 2021.
+ETIAS (European Travel Information and Authorization System) will be introduced by the end of 2022.
 Many nationalities who can currently enter any of the Schengen countries without any type of visa or travel authorization, will need to obtain an ETIAS visa waiver before setting off.

 The application will be quick and simple but applicants will need to pay the ETIAS fee using a credit or debit card.
 It will be necessary to pay the amount for ETIAS to finalize the ETIAS application.
 Once the fee has been paid, applications will be quickly processed and approved ETIAS visa waivers will be sent to applicants by email.